dlyubimov/ssvd-lsi/README.md

 This branch introduces more efficient support for wider matrices (>30k nonzero data elements per row) in terms of MapReduce network I/O.

-This branch
-is based on ssvd-preprocessing branch.
+This branch is based on ssvd-preprocessing branch.

 When A blocks become too big to fit into an hdfs split, one has to choices: either to increase the FileInput's minSplitSize parameter, or aggregate Y rows and send them to reducer.
-This to a significant degree solves "supersplits" problem defined in p.
+This to a significant degree solves "supersplits" p roblem defined in p.
 6.1 of the working notes.

 This should make I/O significantly more forgiving for wide matrices up to about 8 million non-zero elements in a row.

 After ~8 million in dense width, A matrix I/O would become an issue again but at this point i speculate that CPU will be far narrower bottleneck by then (as well as before this number).

+### ssvd-tall (not started)
+If billion rows doesn't sound like a sufficient scale, or if one wanted to work that scale under low RAM specs in child processes, or one would significantly increase number of singular values assessed (which increases quality of stochastic projection), then this branch is expected to address that.
+Each additional map-only pass over Q, R blocks will increase scale for number of rows approximately 1000 times.

+It is possible to expect to have _ssvd-tall_ + _ssvd_wide_ combined branch which would really open up bounds for both width and height of A without incurring significant RAM or IO penalty.
+(decrease in RAM would translate into some CPU penalty though, so there's no quite free lunch here).

 ### branch ssvd-spliced-input (possible future work)
 This branch will solve issue of input io beyond 8 million dense elements in a row per above.
 At this point